google/budget-protector/README.md

 ## Pausing Campaigns

-*Budget Protector* errs on the side of preventing spending (to avoid upsetting clients).
+*Budget Protector* errs on the side of preventing spending.
 After the end date of a campaign passes, *Budget Protector* will pause the campaign to ensure that it doesn't spend, even if the end date of the campaign is manually extended (we have had clients/agencies surprised that campaigns automatically resumed spending in this case).
 It will also pause a campaign if the total budget is spent before the end date is reached.
 But it will **never** *unpause* a campaign.

 IMPORTANT: If a campaign is paused, *you* must unpause it in order to make it spend; *Budget Protector* will never unpause it for you.